Ivan Roubal: Murders

 During 1991, Roubal rented a farmhouse at Čachrov called Fairy Tale., where he kept hens and pigs.
 That's where he met František Heppner, who wanted to convert the farmhouse into a water sawmill.
 Heppner disappeared in December 1991, along with his Russian girlfriend Natasha.
 The reason for their abrupt disappearance was, according to Roubal, a trip to Germany.
 No one suspected anything until Roubal began using their car and selling their furniture.
-One of his Roubal's sons also supposedly said that his father killed both Heppner and Natasha and had given their bodies to the pigs, however, he denied ever saying that in court.
+One of Roubal's sons also supposedly said that his father killed both Heppner and Natasha and had given their bodies to the pigs, however, he denied ever saying that in court.
 The court acquitted him of these murders, saying that if the bodies were not found, it could not be ruled out that Heppner and Natasha were still alive.

 On 26 July 1992, taxi driver Vladimir Strnad disappeared.
 He was last seen leaving Prague along with Roubal, driving off in separate cars.
 The body was dumped in a septic tank in Božíkov, Zákupy.
 The following day, Roubal began to use both of their cars.
 The body was found on 25 May 1993, being in such an advanced stage of decay that it was impossible to determine the cause of death.

 On 10 December 1992, Václav Horký, a jewellery seller, disappeared.
 After his disappearance, Roubal started using his vehicle as well and tried to sell his house.
 To this day, Horký has not been located.
 In 1995, the court declared him dead in absentia.

 On 26 May 1993, Roubal became acquainted with Josef Suchánek through an ad.
 He killed him and dumped his body in a pond in Veselí nad Lužnicí.
 He also burgled his apartment.
 The body was not found until 3 October of the same year when the pond was drained.

 On 12 November 1993, Václav Dlouhý, who made a living through selling porn movies, was found dead in his apartment in Letňany.
 He was hogtied and his apartment was burgled as well.
 Roubal later defended himself saying that Dlouhý regularly engaged in sadomasochistic practices.

 On 8 March 1994, Roubal committed his last murders.
 In the evening he came to the ZAPAP car rental office, which was located in the basement of Pod Zvonařkou 2238/4, Prague 2, where he encountered the owner Petr Kudrna, Peter Magdolen and the occasional visitor of the taxi driver Jiří Semerád.
 He tied them all together with their legs around their necks.
 He then burgled the office and disappeared.
 Kudrna and Magdolen were strangled with the weight of their own legs, but Semerád managed to free himself and call the police.
 On 30 March, Roubal was arrested.